 Case B

-Salesforce, sold to itself as an inventory system
+Salesforce bought to customize as an inventory system.

-A multi-year contract for the wrong primary tool, paid for the years before it was unwound.
+A multi-year contract for the wrong primary tool.

 Speaks loudest to